Shared Ministry

 There are some things that are the special responsibilities of the minister.
 The minister has primary responsibility for leading worship, for conducting rites of passage (weddings, memorial services, child dedications and the like), for pastoral care (including crisis intervention and visiting the homebound, sick, dying, and bereaved).
 The Minister is a voice and a face for Unitarian Universalism and for the Unitarian Coastal Fellowship in the local community and the larger world.
 The minister collaborates and consults with committees, councils, and the Board.

-• provides a caring but quiet ministry to individuals and families who request it.
+- Provide a caring but quiet ministry to individuals and families in need

-• is available when needed in times of a life crisis, death or bereavement, serious or terminal illness, or other times when people may need information, someone to listen, or a caring companionship
+- Remain available when needed in times of a life crisis, death or bereavement, serious or terminal illness, or other times when people may need information or referrals to appropriate community services

 UCF also has a Committee on Ministry that provides direction and quality to the ministry of the fellowship.
-Among other functions, the Committee on Ministry monitors congregational life and assesses a sense of the congregation regarding issues underlying or related to ministry.
+Among other functions, the Committee on Ministry monitors congregational life and assesses the congregation regarding issues underlying or related to ministry.

 If you are interested in shared ministry at UCF, here are some links: